-For our second festival we present more of New Zealand's foremost chamber musicians in a programme which explores the development of chamber music, from its beginnings in the parlour, through the house concert to the concert hall.
-Simeon Broom reprises his role as artistic director and the series is aptly titled "A Room with a View", reflecting the settings and stories behind some of the finest chamber works.
+For our second festival we presented more of New Zealand's foremost chamber musicians in a programme which explored the development of chamber music, from its beginnings in the parlour, through the house concert to the concert hall.
+Simeon Broom reprised his role as artistic director and the series was aptly titled "A Room with a View", reflecting the settings and stories behind some of the finest chamber works.

-The weekend begins with players from NZ Barok, who will perform a programme of early classical chamber music.
-On Saturday evening the audience will be treated to an evening of song, with the established duo partnership of Catrin Johnsson (mezzo) and Rachel Fuller (piano) performing song works from Mozart to Brahms.
-Finally, the Sunday concert will consist of the early Beethoven Piano Trio in C minor and the much loved 'Dumky' Trio by Dvorak, performed by the exciting NZ Chamber Soloists.
+The weekend began with players from NZ Barok, who performed a programme of early classical chamber music.
+On Saturday evening the audience was treated to an evening of song, with the established duo partnership of Catrin Johnsson (mezzo) and Rachel Fuller (piano) performing song works from Mozart to Brahms.
+Finally, the Sunday concert consisted of the early Beethoven Piano Trio in C minor and the much loved 'Dumky' Trio by Dvorak, performed by the exciting NZ Chamber Soloists.

 Haydn String Quartet Op.1 No.3 in D major